norcams/iaas/docs/security/management.rst

   packages, for example, through Linux distributions that you may be subscribed to as part of the package updates.*

-FIXME: Are we subscribed to this list?

-FIXME: Are we subscribed to similar list pertaining to the repo/distro used?

 ``[PASS]`` **Triage**
   When we are notified of a security update, this is discussed at the next morning meeting.
 We will then decide the impact of the update